 Owning a rental property is an excellent way to generate extra income for you and your family.
 However, if you are faced with bad tenants, your wonderful investment can quickly turn into a nightmare!
 In our latest post, we will provide you with our favorite tips for dealing with bad tenants!

-Do own a rental in Riverside County?
+Do own a rental in Southern California?
 Are you sick and tired of dealing with tenants who aren’t on time with rent or who are destructive to the property?
 If you have ever experienced a tenant like this, you’ll know it can quickly make you regret owning the rental in the first place!
 Usually, problems can be remedied on your own, without having to involve outside parties.

 Try To Be Understanding

 Landlords should always try to be understanding, especially when it comes to renting payments.
 Yes, you need to treat your investments like a business, but that doesn’t mean you can’t be human as well.

 If an otherwise wonderful tenant is late on rent, try to work with them.
 Maybe they had an unexpected expense pop up and they’ll be able to catch up on the rent soon.
 If you have an excellent renter who has only one minor infraction, try to overlook the problem.
 Chances are they’ll stay on top of their payments from then on and you won’t have any issues.

 You can only be understanding to a point.
 Once it goes beyond that, you might find that you are dealing with a tenant who is looking for ways to skip out on rent or repairs.
 If you let someone pay rent late once, they are likely to want to do it again, and again, and again… Be firm with your policy regarding rent payment.
 While there are situations where you can be flexible, simply not having rent isn’t an excuse.
 This can be one of the most difficult parts of being a landlord and why many investors hire a property manager to collect rent on their behalf.